 What are the responsibilities of The City and homeowner?

 All water pipes and devices outside the property line are the responsibility of The City of Calgary.
 That includes things like water mains, water main valves and service valves.
 We are responsible for all repairs to these lines.

 The homeowner is responsible for the water pipe that leads from their house to the service valve (which is usually located at or near the property line).
 The homeowner is responsible for the main shut-off valve that is normally located inside their house.

 In most cases, the property line ends a few metres from the edge of the curb or sidewalk.
-The legal survey completed when the building was purchased shows where the property line is located exactly.
+The legal survey completed when the building was purchased shows where the property line is located.

 The diagram below shows that the water service valve is placed very close to the property line, but is not always on The City's side, however The City owns it.

-The homeowner is responsible for all repair costs to their part of the water line, including any water leaks on their property (with the exception of the water meter).
+The property owner is responsible for all repair costs to the service on private property (with the exception of the water meter).